marshareb/marshareb.github.io/_posts/2025-5-28-Density-Closed-Orbits.md

 3. bounded-to-one, and
 4. $f \circ \pi = \pi \circ \sigma$.

-**Remark:** The same thing can be said for Anosov flows, which we will not get into for times' sake.
+**Remark:** The same thing can be said for Anosov flows, which we will not get into for time's sake.
 # Main result

 With the preliminaries out of the way, we now dive in to analyzing the density of closed orbits with a prescribed length.